The Skagway News

 The Skagway News is a newspaper published once a month in January, then twice a month for the rest of the year in Skagway, Alaska.
+The paper is usually available on the second and fourth Friday of the month.

+History

 A different paper by a similar title, The Skaguay News or at various times Skaguay Weekly News and Skaguay Daily News, was published in Skagway from 1897 to the early 1900s.

-The present-day Skagway News was first established in 1978 by William J. “Jeff” Brady.
+The present-day Skagway News was first established in 1978 by William J. "Jeff" Brady.
 It merged from 1978 to 1979 with the Haines-based Chilkat Valley News to form the Lynn Canal News, and then resumed publishing as a separate paper in 1982.

 Larry Persily, whose friend had founded the paper, acquired it in April 2019.
-In 2019 Persily was seeking to give the newspaper to a new owner for free.
+That same year, Persily sought to give the newspaper away to a new owner for free.
 Persily chose Melinda Munson and Gretchen Wehmhoff, two women from Chugiak, Alaska, to take over the paper.
 Munson and Wehmhoff took over March 3, 2020, just days before a state of emergency due to the COVID-19 pandemic was officially declared.

-The paper is usually available on the second and fourth Friday of the month.
+In October 2023, Munson left the paper.
+Wehmhoff is now the sole publisher.